imsamtar/hasurafire/README.md

 - call this function to signin with popup with 0Auth

+### signInWithGoogleRedirect

+- call this function to signin with redirect with google

+### signInWithGithubRedirect

+- call this function to signin with redirect with github

+### signInWithFacebookRedirect

+- call this function to signin with redirect with facebook

+### signInWithTwitterRedirect

+- call this function to signin with redirect with twitter

+### signInWithOAuthRedirect

+- call this function to signin with redirect with 0Auth

 ### signInWithEmailAndPassword

 - call this function to signin with email and password